Neal Dow Becker

-Neal Dow Becker (Feb.
-13, 1883 - May 16, 1955) was a manufacturer, attorney, and Consul General to Bulgaria.
+Neal Dow Becker (February 13, 1883 – May 16, 1955) was an American manufacturer, attorney, and honorary consul general of Bulgaria in the United States.

+Biography

-Becker was born in Cherry Creek, New York.
-Becker graduated from Cornell University in 1905.
+Becker was born in Cherry Creek, New York on February 13, 1883.
+He graduated from Cornell University in 1905.
 While at Cornell, he was a member of the Glee Club and the Debate Team.
 He was also elected into the Sphinx Head Society at Cornell.

 Becker then practiced law in New York City.

+He served as honorary consul general of Bulgaria in the United States from 1923 to 1933.

-Becker served as a Trustee of Cornell University and was chairman of the Board from 1947-1953.
+Becker served as a trustee of Cornell University and was chairman of the Board from 1947 to 1953.
 He was a member of the Council on Foreign Relations, and he was a co-founder of the American Australian Association in 1948.

+He married Iva E. Smith in 1909.
+After her death, he remarried to Charlotte Allen in 1954.

+Becker died from a heart attack at his home in Manhattan on May 16, 1955.